-Managing SaaS teams across different offices is a tricky task, made all the harder when you’re dealing with teams who operate in different timezones.
+Managing an international team across different offices is a tricky task.
+This is made all the harder when you’re dealing with teams who operate in different timezones.
 If you’re based in California and are also responsible for European and Asian teams it can become a constant logistical battle to ensure everything stays on track.

-With this being the case, how can you make your life easier while also ensuring the best end results?
+With this being the case, how can you make your life easier while also ensuring the best end results for your SaaS platform?

-It sounds simple, but communication is key when managing IT teams around the world.
-It’s easy to fall into the trap of ad-hoc communication, communicating only as and when necessary, but doing so runs the risk of important things being missed when you’re too busy with the task at hand.
+It sounds simple, but communication is key when managing SaaS teams around the world.
+It’s easy to fall into the trap of ad-hoc communication, communicating only as and when necessary.
+Doing so runs the risk of important things being missed when you’re too busy with the task at hand.
 Inconsistent and patchy communication can lead to confusion and frustration, so having a basic structure for when you let each other know what’s going on can be vital.

 Some ideas might be to introduce a regular email report (daily, weekly or monthly depending on needs) or to schedule regular video catch up sessions if possible.

 A good manager is always looking to make sure their objective is their team’s objective.
 Again, this sounds obvious but it can quite often be overlooked.
 A team may see the priority on a project as finishing ‘y by x date’.
-Their manager, meanwhile, may be ok with the date slipping by a week but be more concerned about the levels of technical debt being introduced.
-The team, so focused on achieving their deadline, then misses the technical debt target.
-Both team and manager are then frustrated, despite the team believing they delivered the main objective.
+Their manager, meanwhile, may be ok with the date slipping by a week.
+The levels of technical debt introduced to deliver on schedule would concern them more.
+The team, however, focus on achieving their deadline, but miss the technical debt target.
+Both team and manager end up frustrated, despite the team believing they delivered the main objective.

 Make sure to clearly establish objectives and priorities with your team before starting a project.
 Underline what your expectations are and listen to their assessment of what will be achievable, evaluating how that aligns with your own goals.
 Once both parties are of the same understanding, your partnership will be more focused and successful.